ARamanadham/Falcon_Hunter_Chess/README.md

-# Falcon_Hunter_Chess
-Complete coding projects, including both classwork projects and personal projects

-This Chess game is of the Falcon Hunter ruleset variant, and does not implement high level moves such as castling or en passant
-Additonally, this game does not take into account Checks or Checkmates, only ending when the opposing King was captured

-Rules for Falcon & Hunter pieces:
+This game is designed to be a fully functional modified Chess game, that is easily accessible for Chess first timers.
+This game differentiates between player pieces by letter case, the white player pieces are all uppercase & the black player pieces lowercase

+Modification:
-- Both players Falcon and Hunter pieces start off the chessboard
+  - Falcon - Hunter variant ruleset
-- A player may enter either thier falcon or their hunter piece on any empty square of their home two ranks (rows) if the following condition has been met:
-  - A play must lose either their queen, rook, bishop or knight
-  - The entry of the falcon or hunter piece must come on any subsequent turn after the specified pieces have been captured
-- The remaining falcon/hunter piece can be entered after a second required piece has been lost at any point (does not need to be after entering the first fairy piece)
-- Entering a fairy piece constitutes a turn
+  - Game ends when king is captured, as such check/checkmate is not taken into account
+  - Higher level techniques like casteling and en passant are not incorporated

+Falcon - Hunter rules:
-- Falcons: Move forward like a bishop, backwards like a rook
+  - Falcons (F, f): Move forwards like a Bishop and move backwards like a Rook
-- Hunters: Move forward like a rook, backwards like a bishop
+  - Hunters (H, h): Move forwards like a Rook and backwards like a Bishop
   - Neither piece can move along rank (row)
+  - Both pieces start off of the chessboard
+  - Can be placed on any empty space of the players home two ranks on any subsequent turn after that player has lost a Queen, Bishop, Knight or Rook
+  - Entering a fairy piece constitutes as a turn

+This script is interactive for the user, with players entering moves in the format of [source] , [destination] for example: e2, e4
+  - Note: Fairy pieces can be entered by notation [piece name], [entry location] for example: F, e2 (White) or h, d7 (Black) After a successful move is made an updated chessboard will be printed to the terminal showing the valid move Invalid moves will return an error message and prompt the player to try again The game will automatically end when a King has been captured